instedd/resourcemap/README.md

 The [Vagrant](http://vagrantup.com) configuration file contains two different virtual machines for testing, which are provisioned for deployment using Capistrano.
 One is setup to install `RVM` and the other `rbenv`.
-Check the `Vagrantfile` and the configuration files and provisioning scripts in `config/vagrant` for a sample provisioning.
+Check the `Vagrantfile` and the configuration files and scripts in `config/vagrant` for a sample provisioning.

 The Capistrano stages `vagrant-rvm` and `vagrant-rbenv` can be used to deploy Resource Map to the virtual machines.
 Only one of the virtual machines can be